HoLaw77/CI-Portfolio-Project-2-Final-version/README.md

 The Code to make increment function were taken from the CI LoveMath project

 For line 1- 19 in the sciprt.js has make reference to the method of forEach() in this video https://www.youtube.com/watch?v=n1_vHArDBRA.
-However, I have paraphrase and change the code by adding personalised elements
+However, I have paraphrased and changed the code by adding personalised elements

 <h2>Media</h2>